 It’s a simple machine, but over time it can develop problems.
 It’s like any other piece of equipment and develops wear and tear.
 The difference is that you hardly think about the sump pump until something horrible happens.

-It’s not until the water covers the air hole for your gas water heater and the pilot goes out.
-It’s not until the carpet in your finished basement is soaked and takes days to dry out.
+It’s not until the water covers the air hole for your gas water heater and the pilot goes out or when the carpet in your finished basement is soaked and takes days to dry out, that you think about your sump pump.

 Common Problems with Sump Pumps